 Cotton Ball Snowy Scenes

 Dip cotton balls in white paint and let your toddler stamp them onto paper to create a snowy scene.
-It’s a cozy way to bring the magic of winter indoors.
+It’s a cozy way to bring the magic of winter indoors, and a perfect addition to your list of cotton ball craft ideas.

 Christmas Tree Garland Stamps